This post may contain affiliate links. Please read our privacy policy.

 No self-rising flour?
-Save yourself a trip to the store!
+Save yourself a trip to the store and make it yourself in seconds with all-purpose flour, salt, and baking powder!

 Packaged self-rising flour is simply a combination of all-purpose flour, baking powder, and salt, exactly what you are creating here!
-Sometimes commercially made self-rising flour is made with a base flour with a slightly lower protein content than regular all-purpose flour, which results I more tender baked products.
-However, the difference is small, and when you are caught without self-rising flour, this substitution will work beautifully.
+It is used to help various baked goods rise, usually in recipes such as cakes and muffins.
+Sometimes, commercially made self-rising flour is made with a base flour with a slightly lower protein content than regular all-purpose flour, which results in more tender baked products.
+However, the difference is small, and this substitution will work beautifully.

 All-Purpose Flour Substitute